Furusiyya: Fāris

 Illustration from an Ottoman copy of Tuhfat ül-farisin fi ahval-i huyul il-mucahidin by Ahmed 'Ata Tayyarzade.

 The term furūsiyya, much like its parallel chivalry in the West, also appears to have developed a wider meaning of "martial ethos".
-Arabic furusiyya and European chivalry has both influenced each other as a means of a warrior code for the knights of both cultures.
+Arabic furusiyya and European chivalry have both influenced each other as a means of a warrior code for the knights of both cultures.

 The term fāris (فارس) for "horseman" consequently adopted qualities comparable to the Western knight or chevalier ("cavalier").
-This could include free men (such as Usama ibn Munqidh), or unfree professional warriors, like ghulams and mamluks.
+This could include free men (such as Usama ibn Munqidh) or unfree professional warriors, like ghulāms and mamluks.
 The Mamluk-era soldier was trained in the use of various weapons such as the saif, spear, lance, javelin, club, bow and arrows, and tabarzin (Mamluk bodyguards are known as tabardariyya), as well as wrestling.